 The card is also suitable for holidays in countries with a completely different currency, whereby the conversion takes place at the moment the card is used.

 Money Transfers to Relatives:

-(especially in developing countries, Western Union is otherwise often used in that case).
+(Especially in developing countries, Western Union is otherwise often used in that case).

-It would be much better if both sender and recipient had a Revolut card.
+It’s definitely best if both sender and recipient had a Revolut card.
 The sender pays the amount to be sent on his own card and sends it via Revolut to the recipient.

 The recipient can then withdraw and/or pay at the average rate in the destination country.
 This should save you a two-digit percentage compared to Western Union!